nick-ramsay/react-sandbox-ddrum/README.md

 ## Instructions for Building Docker Image & Starting Container

 ### Prerequisites in Datadog
 To get started with Datadog RUM on this application, you’ll want to first create a RUM application in your Datadog org.
-To do this, navigate `UX Monitoring` → `RUM Applications`.
-Select `+ New Application` at the top of the page and select JavaScript (JS).
+To do this, navigate `Digital Experience` → `Add an Application`.
+Select JavaScript (JS) as the application type.

-Once you do this, you should see the snippet of the RUM initialisation code to use in the application.
-You’ll want to select the npm initialisation method, where you’ll see a JavaScript snippet which looks similar to below.
-You’ll be using the `applicationId` and `clientToken` values in the following steps:
+Once you do this, enter name for your application and click `+ Create New RUM Application`.
+You should see the snippet of the RUM initialisation code to use in the application.
+You’ll want to select the `npm` initialisation method, where you’ll see a JavaScript snippet which looks similar to below.
+You’ll be using the `applicationId` and `clientToken` values in the following steps so take note of these values:

 ![react-sandbox-ddrum_rum_app_screenshot.png](https://github.com/nick-ramsay/readme-images/blob/master/react-sandbox-ddrum/react-sandbox-ddrum_rum_app_screenshot.png?raw=true)